Peering Eyes, Ankilizato

 Dalkey Island

 A view from the island, looking back on the coastline of Dalkey, Dublin, through the ruins of Saint Begnet's Church.
-The bog cotton clouds provided a great contrast to the scenery below.
+Looking at this, I always feel like we're watching the church watching the boats.

 Keeping an Eye